Jewish history: Early Israelites

-The traditional religious view of Jews and Judaism of their own history was based on the narrative of the ancient Hebrew Bible.
-In this view Abraham signifying that he is both the biological progenitor of the Jews and the father of Judaism, the first Jew.
+From the mid-1st millennium BCE, the understanding Jews traditionally had of their own history was centred around the narratives in the Hebrew Bible.
+According to this view, Abraham, signifying that he is both the biological progenitor of the Jews and the father of Judaism, is the first Jew.
 Later, Isaac was born to Abraham, and Jacob was born to Isaac.
 Following a struggle with an angel, Jacob was given the name Israel.
 Following a severe drought, Jacob and his twelve sons fled to Egypt, where they eventually formed the Twelve Tribes of Israel.
 The Israelites were later led out of slavery in Egypt and subsequently brought to Canaan by Moses; they eventually conquered Canaan under the leadership of Joshua.

 Modern scholars agree that the Bible does not provide an authentic account of the Israelites' origins; the consensus supports that the archaeological evidence showing largely indigenous origins of Israel in Canaan, not Egypt, is "overwhelming" and leaves "no room for an Exodus from Egypt or a 40-year pilgrimage through the Sinai wilderness".
 Many archaeologists have abandoned the archaeological investigation of Moses and the Exodus as "a fruitless pursuit".
+However, it is accepted that this narrative does have a "historical core" to it.
 A century of research by archaeologists and Egyptologists has arguably found no evidence that can be directly related to the Exodus narrative of an Egyptian captivity and the escape and travels through the wilderness, leading to the suggestion that Iron Age Israel—the kingdoms of Judah and Israel—has its origins in Canaan, not in Egypt: The culture of the earliest Israelite settlements is Canaanite, their cult-objects are those of the Canaanite god El, the pottery remains in the local Canaanite tradition, and the alphabet used is early Canaanite.
-Almost the sole marker distinguishing the "Israelite" villages from Canaanite sites is an absence of pig bones, although whether this can be taken as an ethnic marker or is due to other factors remains a matter of dispute.
-However, it is accepted that this narrative does have a "historical core" to it.
+The almost sole marker distinguishing the "Israelite" villages from Canaanite sites is an absence of pig bones, although whether this can be taken as an ethnic marker or is due to other factors remains a matter of dispute.

 According to the Biblical narrative, the Land of Israel was organized into a confederacy of twelve tribes ruled by a series of Judges for several hundred years.